cdillond/imgconv/readme.md

 <h3>Naming procedure</h3>
 <p>By default, files will be saved under the same name as the source file, with the appropriate file extension.
 This behavior can be modified using the <code>-out</code> flag.
 Important exceptions include:
 <ol>
-<li>File names that contain periods may be truncated, and may not be able to be parsed correctly.</li>
+<li>File names that contain periods may be truncated, and may not be parsed correctly.</li>
 <li>If an output file name cannot be parsed, a name will be assigned at random.</li>
 <li>If an output file name conflicts with an existing file, "_v" and a version number will be appended to the end of the new file name.</li>
 </ol></p>